The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 Company G was able to gain over eight hundred yards and seize some houses in the valley at the base of the hill.
 By dark, the companies were in echelon formation from the bottom of the hill to the top, G, I, K, L. The next step would be to sweep around the hill much as the gate swings, with Company L on the hilltop being the hinge.

 It is a tribute to the courage of the men that they were able to move at all.
-Most of the companies have been whittled down to less than thirty men on the line, and the men who stayed and took it were sick.
+Most of the companies had been whittled down to less than thirty men on the line, and the men who stayed and took it were sick.
 Some had trench foot so badly they could hardly walk, and most of the others were beginning to come down with the flu from the constant exposure to rain and cold.
-As the attack progressed enemy artillery and mortar fire became heavier and heavier.
-On the 7th and 8th of November, some two thousand rounds of heavy shells poured into the 2d and 3d Battalion sectors in a steady stream.
+As the attack progressed, enemy artillery and mortar fire became heavier and heavier.
+On the 7th and 8th of November, some two thousand rounds of heavy shells poured into the 2nd and 3rd Battalion sectors in a steady stream.

 Having driven a wedge into the German positions, the company spent most of November 8 cleaning off the hillside.
-Company F and two platoons of AT company, which have been protecting the left flank, also attacked northeast to meet the 142nd Infantry driving southwest down the Rouge River Valley.
+Company F and two platoons of AT Company, which had been protecting the left flank, also attacked northeast to meet the 142nd Infantry driving southwest down the Rouges Eaux River Valley.
 They met very little infantry resistance, but artillery fire was heavy.

 442 K Sgt.
 Kanazawa, John Shizuo